How Much Does a Dachshund Cost?

 Why Dachshunds Cost Less Than Average

 Dachshunds cost less than the average dog primarily because of their small size and breed-specific health considerations.
-Dachshunds are generally healthy but can be prone to high risk of back (ivdd) problems.
+Dachshunds are prone to joint and spinal issues, which may require ongoing supplements, medications, or even surgical intervention.
 Additionally, dachshunds have short-haired coats, which affects annual grooming costs.

 How to Save on Dachshund Ownership